Heartland Harmony

 Some possible trade activities one could expect in work trade positions are: prepping garden beds; invasive species removal; planting, harvesting, and sorting willow; planting and tending fruit and nut trees; making and maintaining trails; infrastructure maintenance, and more.

-The work trade exchange works like this: I compensate work exchangers starting at $15 / hour - a slightly above average wage for comparable work that requires a lot of training in our area.
+The work trade exchange works like this: I compensate work exchangers starting at $15 / hour - a slightly above average wage in our area for entry level farm work that requires a lot of training.

-The work trade slots are competitive, and I prioritize workers who:
+Work trade slots are competitive, and I prioritize applicants who:

 1. Are flexible during timeframes in which work projects are happening and help is needed, which can be unpredictable given the nature of farming